Meals

 RTVSS: The giving or payment for food and beverages that exceeds three (3) minimum daily wages during a six-month period to the same recipient must be reported.

-If the meal, snack, or beverage exceeds 25,95 USD (three daily minimum wages) its payment or delivery must be reported.
+So, if the meal, snack, or beverage exceeds USD24 (three daily minimum wages) its payment or delivery must be reported.

-ANDI's Code of Ethics and Transparency: there is no value limit, it follows the same standard as AFIDRO’S Code of Ethics.
+ANDI's Chamber of Pharmaceutical Industry Code of Ethics and Transparency: There is no value limit, it follows the same standard as AFIDRO’S Code of Ethics.

 Restrictions on where meals can be provided? (e.g. no Michelin-starred restaurant)